Stones Bags Controversial Winner As Man City Survive Wolves Scare - UrduPoint

 Stones Bags Controversial Winner As Man City Survive Wolves Scare

-Wolverhampton, (APP - UrduPoint / Pakistan Point News - 20th Oct, 2024) Manchester City snatched a controversial 2-1 win at Wolves as John Stones' last-gasp goal was given after a VAR review to send the champions to the top of the Premier League on Sunday.
+Wolverhampton, (APP - UrduPoint / Pakistan Point News - 20th Oct, 2024) Manchester City snatched a controversial 2-1 win at Wolves on Sunday as John Stones' last-gasp goal was given after a VAR review, sparking accusations of "subconscious" bias from fuming boss Gary O'Neil.

 Pep Guardiola's side trailed to Jorgen Strand Larsen's surprise opener for Wolves early in the first half.